-I have a UK teaching qualification comparable to the New Zealand teaching qualification grade XXX. and am an Association Montessori International (AMI) qualified teacher for 2.5 – 12.
+I have a UK teaching qualification and am an Association Montessori International (AMI) qualified teacher for 2.5 – 12.
 I have an MSc in Education for Sustainability and 10 years experience working child children and young people aged 2-19 and their families.

 I offer coaching to parents, family members and anyone who work with and supports children and families.
 I work in formal school, alternative education, home school, therapeutic setting or anywhere else.
 I use a person-centred, developmental principles to identify needs arising to help people work through conflicts, find more ease, support people who feel stuck and burnt out and relationships in trouble and help families and communities find more joy together.

-I work with groups of teenagers and children typically aged 6-9, 9-12, 12-15, 16+, however, these are roughly made developmental age brackets, please be in touch if you have ideas on how these could be adjusted for your groups.
-Many children and young people are struggling to find their identity and comfortable place in the world, fear for the future and difficulty managing their present.
-I can help children express their worries and support them in identifying nonviolent, authentic understandings and strategies.
+I work with teenagers struggling to find their identity and comfortable place in the world, fear for the future and difficulty managing their present.
+I can help them express their worries and support them in identifying nonviolent, authentic understandings and strategies.
 I have worked with children fearful of environmental collapse, family break-up, learning difficulties, including autistic spectrum and challenges posed by the binary gender model.

-Since the mid-1990s lots of money was spent videoing how the brain works and the field of neuroscience really opened up, now we can see how changes take place in the brain, as Carl and Gene’s work was based on observations and not theoretical models it makes sense that neuroscience described what was happening in the therapy room at a greater level of detail.
-It is now universally agreed that brains, unless they have physical damage are ‘plastic’ that is able to change, people used to think that memories created at times of great emotional stress couldn’t be altered, but practice reveals trauma can be worked with.
+Since the mid-1990s findings from the field of Neuroscience enable us to see with precision how changes take place in the brain and that the Brain and Body which make up the nervous system are in a process of continuous change.
+As Carl and Gene’s work was based on observations rather than theoretical models it makes sense that neuroscience describes what they witnessed in the therapy room at a greater levels of detail.
+It is now universally agreed that brains, unless they have physical damaged are ‘plastic’ that is able to change.
+It used to be thought that memories created at times of great emotional stress couldn’t be altered, but practice reveals trauma can be worked with.
 Following from Gene, Bruce Ecker and others have studied ‘memory reconsolidation’ so that the steps behind therapeutic breakthroughs with trauma can be understood.
-Therapies which are holistic, mind/body and work deeply enabling trauma to be overcome and change to happen include Focusing, Coherence Therapy, Internal Family Systems (IFS), EMDR, AEDP, Hakomi, Somatic Experiencing, Sensorimotor Psychotherapy, acutaping, NLP and EFT.
+Therapies which are holistic, mind/body and work deeply enabling trauma to be overcome and change to happen include Focusing, Coherence Therapy, Internal Family Systems (IFS), EMDR, AEDP, Hakomi, Somatic Experiencing, Sensorimotor Psychotherapy, AcuTaping, NLP and EFT.